Create New Geoprocessing Project

 Creating a geoprocessing project is not linear, it's iterative.
 You don't need to have all the answers for your project or understand all the features of the framework.
 Here's one approach:

-Explore and Design
+Design

-Look at other SeaSketch Reports
+- Look at other SeaSketch Reports and find ideas that match your needs.

 Start Simple